How Do You Know if Someone Is the Antichrist?

-If there’s one thing that the 2016 presidential election in America is doing, it’s getting Christians thinking about their eschatology.
+If there’s one thing that presidential elections in America do, it’s getting Christians thinking about their eschatology.
 Of course, they probably don’t realize this.
 But stick with me for a second.

 While some people might (jokingly) speak of reconsidering dispensationalism, the fear many Americans (and let’s be honest, the rest of the world) feel about the options they have in this election leaves them wondering if they can get the heck out of Dodge.
 (Or move to Canada.
 Which they won’t.)
 I know of a few people who have suddenly started praying for Jesus to come back tomorrow (or at least tweeting about it).
 But I’ve also seen a big “what if” question pop up.

 “What if [insert name here] is the Antichrist?”

 Now, I don’t have a lot of the baggage that people who grew up in the 1980s at the height of pop dispensationalism do.
 My familiarity with Left Behind is limited to the parodies and the trailer to the Nicholas Cage movie.
 But I have read Revelation.
 I’ve read the passages speaking of the one who would unite the world in its rebellion against God.
 They’re freaky, no doubt.
 And without question, I’m looking forward to the day Jesus returns.
 If he showed up tomorrow, it would be awesome.

 But to the best of any of our knowledge, he’s not going to (though we all could be wrong).

 And the person (or persons) we sometimes wonder about being the Antichrist… chances are, he or she isn’t that, either.

 “The” vs “an”: What kind of antichrist are we talking about anyway?